mavryk-network/flexmasa/README.md

 docker build --target run_image -t flextesa-run .
 ```

-Do not forget to test it: `docker run -it "$image" limabox start`
+Do not forget to test it: `docker run -it "$image" mumbaibox start`

 ### Multi-Architecture Image